118

 Blaenau Ffestiniog, Gwynedd

-The dam was breached in the early 90’s for safety reasons, it has since been partly rebuilt to supply a water turbine, b ...
+The dam was breached in the early 90’s for safety reasons, it has since been partly rebuilt to supply a water turbine, but not to its former level.
+Al ...

 Llyn yr Adar